Porters Creek Trail

 Roughly two-thirds of a mile from the trailhead several old stone walls will appear on your right, remnants from the Elbert Cantrell farmstead, who settled in the Porters Creek community in the early 1900s.
 Also on your right, just past the stone walls, is the Ownby Cemetery, which also dates back to the early part of the 20th century.

-To continue on towards the waterfalls at this junction, go left at the fork.
+To continue on towards the waterfalls at this junction, go left at this fork.
 You'll walk another 100 feet and will arrive at another trail junction.
 Go left again to continue on the Porters Creek Trail.

 The old road finally turns into a path at this point.
 You'll also begin to see much larger old-growth trees as you head further upstream.
 At 1.6 miles you'll cross a second footbridge.
 It was past this bridge that we began to see numerous wildflowers.
-The forest floor was literally carpeted with bloodroot, hepaticas, white fringed phacelia, violets, white trilliums and other flowers during our hike in late March.
+The forest floor was literally carpeted with bloodroot, hepaticas, white fringed phacelia, violets, white trilliums and other flowers during our most recent hike in late March.

 As the season progresses into April and May you can find yellow trillium, toothwort, wild geranium, May-apple, dwarf ginseng, blue phlox, baneberry, foam flower, halberd-leaved violets, woodland bluets and Jack-in-the-pulpits along the trail as well.

-At roughly 2 miles, you'll arrive at the 60-foot Fern Branch Falls, which drops off the ridge to the left of the trail.
+At roughly 2 miles you'll arrive at the 60-foot Fern Branch Falls, which drops off the ridge to the left of the trail.
 During high water flows this can be a fairly spectacular waterfall.
 This particular hike ends at this point, but the trail continues on for another 1.7 miles to Backcountry Campsite 31.

 Although a great option for a hike any time of the year, the Porters Creek Trail is a perfect pick when snow makes foot travel difficult in the higher elevations, or forces the closure of roads throughout other parts of the park.